Pasquale Romanelli

-Pasquale Romanelli (28 May 1812 – 11 February 1887) was an Italian sculptor, apprentice of Lorenzo Bartolini.
+Pasquale Romanelli (28 May 1812 – 11 February 1887) was an Italian sculptor, and apprentice of Lorenzo Bartolini.

 Personal life

 Born in Florence in 1812 to Luigi Romanelli and Beatrice Chelazzi.
-At a young age he was orphaned from his mother.
+At a young age he was orphaned by his mother.
 Pasquale married Elisa Mangoni, and together they had 6 children.
 His son Raffaello Romanelli and grand-son Romano Romanelli were also sculptors.

 Career

 Pasquale entered an apprenticeship in a studio producing alabaster sculptures, studying in his free time.
-Alabaster, or Castellina marble, is softer to carve than usual marble, thus often used by those in training.
+Alabaster, or Castellina marble, is softer to carve than usual marble and, thus, often used by those in training.
 When he was barely fifteen years old, he became an apprentice in the studio of Luigi Pampaloni, in Piazza San Marco, who trained him sculpting Carrara statuary marble.
-He was quickly promoted to assisting the master in the carving of the statues of Arnolfo di Cambio and of Filippo Brunelleschi, now placed in the Piazza del Duomo in Florence.
+He was quickly promoted to assisting the master in the carving of the statues of Arnolfo di Cambio and Filippo Brunelleschi, now placed in the Piazza del Duomo in Florence.

 Pasquale then was invited to work in the studio of Lorenzo Bartolini, professor of sculpture at the Accademia di Belle Arti di Firenze, and to attend his courses at the academy.
 He became Bartolini’s most gifted pupil and certain commissions were passed-on to him.
 Pasquale worked on the statue of Francesco Ferrucci (1847), which was then placed in an alcove of the loggiato of the Uffizi Gallery in Piazza della Signoria.
 He soon opened a studio of his own.